 As marketers we want to show a return on investment for our efforts, however, with traditional marketing, this can be difficult.
-Today on the Marketing Mastery for School’s podcast I run through a few ways you can measure your traditional marketing efforts
+Here you have a few ways you can measure your traditional marketing efforts.

-Today I’m going to be talking about how you can measure your traditional marketing.
 Measuring traditional marketing can be like chasing a puff of smoke.
-It’s really difficult to get it right and it’s quite frustrating when you really want to show a return on investment for all your efforts.
-Today I’m going to give you a few tips on how you can measure your traditional marketing efforts.
+It’s challenging to get it right, and it’s pretty frustrating when you want to show a return on investment for all your efforts.
+I want to share a few tips on how you can measure your traditional marketing efforts.

-The first thing that you will want to do it to create an annotation in Google Analytics.
-This is just a little not for a period of time to say, “Hey we had a billboard up.”
-So to create an annotation what you need to do is click on your Google Analytics timeline, add an annotation for the period of time you had your advertising.
-This will help you to directly compare your website traffic versus when you have your traditional advertising out.
+The first thing you will want to do is create an annotation in Google Analytics.
+This is just a little note for a period of time to say, “Hey we had a billboard up.”, So to create an annotation, what you need to do is click on your Google Analytics timeline, add an annotation for the period of time you had your advertising.
+This will help you directly compare your website traffic versus when you have your traditional advertising out.
 It gives you an indication of whether your ad is generating website traffic.

 SMS To Register

-The next thing that I like to do when possible, is to use SMS features in my traditional ads, such as flyers, and magazine ads.
+When possible, the next thing that I like to do is to use SMS features in my traditional ads, such as flyers and magazine ads.
 SMS to register or SMS to opt-in.
-This is an easy way for people to opt-in, to respond to your ad, and to give you a way to measure whether it’s working or not, and it also helps you to build your email list because you’ll be collecting their email address in the first SMS.
+This is an easy way for people to opt-in, respond to your ad, and give you a way to measure whether it’s working or not, and it also helps you build your email list because you’ll be collecting their email addresses in the first SMS.

-Then next thing that you can do to measure traditional advertising is to have a survey, to people that are on your email list, that have made previous enquiries.
+The next thing that you can do to measure traditional advertising is to have a survey of people on your email list who have made previous inquiries.
 Ask the question, “What are all the ways that you’ve heard about us in the past?”